-Dare I say it?
-That Delicata Squash is the Queen of all squash?
-Not only is it good sliced and roasted in salads, pureed into soup, and stuffed with any flavor you can imagine, but you can eat the whole darn squash.
+Dare I say that Delicata Squash is the Queen of all squash?
+Not only is it good sliced and roasted, pureed into soup, and stuffed with any flavor you can imagine, but you can eat the whole darn squash.
 That’s right, the skin is edible too!
-It was only right for me to bring you a delicious, VEGETARIAN, & GLUTEN-FREE Quinoa Stuffed Delicata Squash to kick off a healthy January!
+It was only right for me to bring you a delicious, vegetarian, and gluten-free Quinoa Stuffed Delicata Squash to kick off a healthy January!

 This recipe can essentially be broken down into 3 major steps: